 - are proposing to make, or have ever made an arrangement with his or her creditors under the Bankruptcy Act 1966 or a similar law of a foreign jurisdiction

-- are or was a director, secretary or partner, or was involved in the management, direction or control of a corporation, partnership or other entity that is proposing to be, is or has been, under external administration.
+- are or were a director, secretary or partner, or were involved in the management, direction or control of a corporation, partnership or other entity that is proposing to be, is or has been, under external administration.